StevenSermeus/MysqlDockerIntelliJ/readme.md

 Clone this repository.

-## 2 Install docker
+## 2 Docker installation

 For windows

-Download docker from the [official web site](https://www.docker.com/get-started/) and install .
+Download docker from the [official website](https://www.docker.com/get-started/) and install .

 For Linux